raiskumar/test-java-with-spock/README.md

 ## About Spock
 ###Spock link : https://github.com/spockframework/spock

-But Spock is not the xUnit of Groovy!
+Spock is not the xUnit of Groovy!
 It resembles higher-level testing frameworks, such as RSpec and Cucumber (https://github.com/cucumber/cucumber-jvm), that follow the concepts of BDD, instead of the basic setup-stimulate-assert style of xUnit.
 BDD attempts (among other things) to create a one-to-one mapping between business